End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Methodology

-In this section, we define the specific version of the unit commitment problem addressed in this paper and propose a simplified implementation using extensive classical precomputation combined with a diagonalized form of the QAOA.
+In this section, we define the specific version of the unit commitment problem addressed in this paper and propose a simplified classical circuit simulation using extensive precomputation combined with a diagonalized form of the QAOA for the sake of extensive benchmarking.